How to Fix Tax Reform | How to Fix the ACA

 The best way to heal hatred is to experience the consequences of the philosophy.
 Just by virtue of being a supremacist, you turn parts of the world against yourself.
 You even turn parts of your inner self against yourself.
 You deprive yourself of the ability to improve.
 The first step to becoming a better person is to admit to yourself the obstacles you face in daily life are either of your own making, or things you can overcome if you try.
 You might even try making friends with people outside of your own race.

 For now most of us don't even understand the iceberg we're looking at.
-One thing we do know, immaturity and hate attract attention - that's why the old KKK wore hoods.
+One thing we do know, immaturity and hate attract negative attention - that's why the old KKK wore hoods.

 August 10, 2017 - 11:58 a.m.